NeoNeuron/neoneuron.github.io/_posts/2021-01-30-router-bridge.md

 tags: router-setting
 ---

-This is the reminder note for setup router bridge mode.
+This is a note for router bridge mode setups.

 ## Setup main router